Alanocallaghan/baseqtl/README.md

-*ex.fsnps*: for sensitivity analysis it is possible to exclude selected exonic (feature) SNPs by proving a character vector with psoition:reference:alternative allele, defaults to NULL (no exlcusion).
+*ex.fsnps*: for sensitivity analysis it is possible to exclude selected exonic (feature) SNPs by proving a character vector with position:reference:alternative allele, defaults to NULL (no exclusion).

 *AI\_estimate*: full name to txt file with pre-computed allelic imbalance estimates for reference panel bias for exonic SNPs, details in